 Dentsu Inc. Ventures

-A corporate venture capital fund that invests globally in ventures, primarily in Europe, the US, and Asia.
-It promotes open innovation within the Dentsu Group itself through hands-on support and business development leveraging Dentsu Inc.'s core resources.
+A corporate venture capital fund that makes global venture investments, primarily in overseas companies in Europe, the U.S., and Asia, and promotes the Dentsu Group’s own open innovation through hands-on support and business development utilizing Dentsu Inc.’s core resources

-Next time, in the final installment of this series, we will introduce a framework useful for evaluating digital technologies.
-This framework can be applied in business development, solution product development, and open innovation settings.
+In the next installment—the final part of this series—we will introduce a framework for evaluating digital technologies that will be useful in the fields of business development, solution product development, and open innovation.